Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 INSERT ARDUINO PHOTO HERE.

-My husband, Tim, devised a system whereby the Raspberry Pi could also send a signal to fire the shutter of the camera automatically.
+Tim devised a system whereby the Raspberry Pi or Arduino could also send a signal to fire the shutter of the camera automatically.
 He took apart a 3rd-party infra red Canon camera remote control and wired it up to the Raspberry Pi terminals.
 This means that he can write a single python programme to operate the stepper motor, and fire the shutter of the camera alternately.
 We have tried this and it works well.

 Below is a photograph of the infra red remote control with its new wiring.